-Sweetgreen, the D.C.-birthed fast casual health diner that has long been a SoCal staple, will be opening its first Long Beach location.
-Situated in the Marketplace complex at the southeast corner of 2nd Street and Pacific Coast Highway, the space will open up just west of Trader Joe’s.
-Breaking ground nearly seven weeks ago in August, the space is already has signage up with an opening expected in the coming months.
+Sweetgreen, the D.C.-birthed fast casual health diner that has long been a SoCal staple, will be opening its first Long Beach location on Tuesday, Jan.
+20. Situated in the Marketplace complex at the southeast corner of 2nd Street and Pacific Coast Highway, the space will open up just west of Trader Joe’s.

 It brings a definitely healthy alternative to Long Beach, defined by its create-your-own salads and seasonal ingredients.
 How well will it work in a space that is largely a drive-to-and-leave area?
 That remains up in the air.